-- Copper IUDs need to be inserted on day 1 to 10 of your cycle (Day one being the first day of your period).
-Following your initial consultation you will need to make an appointment for the insertion within this timeframe.
+- Copper IUDs need to be inserted on days 1 to 10 of your cycle (Day one being the first day of your period).
+Following your initial consultation, you will need to make an appointment for the insertion within this timeframe.

-- You will be encouraged to arrange to be driven home and to rest up after the procedure for the remainder of the day (you may need to organise care for young children, time off work etc.).
-You will probably be fine to return to normal activities the following day.
+- You will be encouraged to arrange to be driven home and rest up after the procedure for the remainder of the day.
+You may need to organise care for young children, time off work, etc. You will probably be fine to return to normal activities the following day.

 - You will be at the clinic from 1 to 1 ½ hours.
-If parking please ensure you have enough time.
+If parking, please ensure you leave enough time.

-- The doctor will run through the procedure and make sure the process is clear.
+- The doctor will talk with you about the procedure and make sure the process is clear.

 - An uncomplicated insertion procedure takes about 15 mins.
 You will be asked to stay at the clinic for a minimum of 20 minutes following the procedure.
-If you are not feeling well you will be asked to remain until the staff caring for you feel that you are well enough to leave.
+If you are not feeling well, you will be asked to remain until the staff caring for you think that you are well enough to leave.

-- The copper IUD is provided to you on the day of the insertion appointment at SHFPACT, and the cost will be included in the fee charged on the day.
+- The copper IUD will be provided to you on the day of the insertion appointment; the cost will be included in the fee charged on the day.

 - There may be cramping and/or bleeding in the first few days afterwards.

-- We advise that nothing should enter the vagina for 72 hours afterwards in order to reduce the risk of infection– no tampons, no sex, no water (showering is ok).
+- We advise that nothing should enter the vagina for 72 hours afterwards to reduce infection risk– no tampons, no sex, no water (showering is ok).